alexpaul/Algorithms-and-Pseudocode/README.md

 ## Pseudocode

-**Pseudcode** is a non-code way of explaining in "English" your thought process in executing a giving algorithm.
+**Pseudcode** is a non-code way of explaining in "English" your thought process in attempting to solve a given problem.

 #### Write a function to find the largest value in an array